openai/baselines/docs/modules/policies.rst

 	CnnPolicies are for images only.
 MlpPolicies are made for other type of features (e.g. robot joints)

 .. warning::
-  For all algorithms (except DDPG), continuous actions are only clipped during training (to avoid out of bound error).
-However, you have to manually clip the action when using the `predict()` method.
+  For all algorithms (except DDPG and SAC), continuous actions are clipped during training and testing (to avoid out of bound error).

 .. rubric:: Available Policies